 All children are assessed on an informal and daily basis on all aspects of classroom work and play.
 The class teacher will give input via excellent targeted classroom teaching also known as Quality First Teaching

 For your child this would mean:

 Throughout this input, any areas for development or concern are noted and addressed through additional support, resourcing or intervention.
 If concerns persist, discussions with the child and parents is often necessary to find ways to tailor support.
 If support in school is required on a frequent basis or a child has additional needs then a School Support Plan will be made which identifies what the difficulties are, how they are to be supported and what the target outcomes will be.
 This discussion usually takes place between the class teacher and parent (and SENCO where appropriate), taking into account the views of the child.
 This meeting gives all parties a chance to share success, identify ongoing needs, ask questions, review support strategies and identifies what the next steps will be and how parents, school and the child can work together to achieve them.
-Mrs Lee and SENCO will then form the Plan based on the actions discussed and agreed.
+Mrs Briggs will then form the Plan based on the actions discussed and agreed.
 This is reviewed at least termly by all parties and next steps devised to ensure the child is making their full potential.
 At any point, it may be necessary to involve additional agencies to provide specialist advice and support- always with parent consent.